hwetsman/Recovery/README.md

 Relapse/Just wondering - This is where the patient goes for one turn when they relapse.
 'Just wondering' is for landing on this square during a normal move.

+## Genogram Version
+The game is so simple that some people seeking recovery may feel they have benefitted from it fully after a few times playing.
+Once adept at game play, a person might seek to learn more and deepen their recovery by playing the genogram version.

+### Set up
+Draw your biological or adoptive venogram.
+You can even map your work organization or your home group.
+Play consists of 2 parts:
+Drawing your genogram
+Playing from the perspective of your genogram

+### Draw
+Start with yourself, parents, sibs.
+Assignments such as draw in the first person to come to this country.
+The first person who had addiction.
+The first person murdered.
+The first rich person, the first person on welfare, etc

+### Play
+Play people on your or others’ genograms.
+Who got the most angry?
+Who was most sensitive.
+Who was most proud of you.
+Who was sick a lot.
+Who had the most free time.
+Who worked the hardest.
+Then pick someone's persona and play the game as them.
+Try to make their choices and see what effect it had on their lives.

 ## License
 This game is copyrighted 2009 by Howard Wetsman MD.
 Any use of any materials herein must by by permission.